tannerdolby/tannerdolby.com/src/writing/post-two.md

 <p style="text-align: center; margin-top: .5rem; font-size: 14px;"><i>Photo by Scott Webb from <a href="{{ image.credit}}">Pexels</a></i></p>

-{{ preview}} I am by no means a security expert, but these challenges can be quite fun (similar to [Sudoku](https://en.wikipedia.org/wiki/Sudoku)).
-Grab your favorite cup of coffee or tea and get ready to conquer some OverTheWire Bandit games.
+{{ preview }} I'm by no means a security expert, but these challenges can be quite fun while providing solid file system practice.
+Grab your favorite cup of coffee or tea and get ready to conquer some OverTheWire Bandit games!

 <h2 id="what-is-ssh">What is SSH?</h2>